jorgeacunam/jorgeacunam.github.io/_talks/INFORMS_HEALTH_2019.md

 inline: true
 ---

-INFORMS Healthcare at MIT: `The Public Healthcare, the Private Healthcare, and the Waiting Game: Evidence from Strategic Gaming Models of Two-tier Health Systems`.
+INFORMS Healthcare at MIT: `The Public Healthcare, the Private Healthcare, and the Waiting Game: Evidence from Strategic Gaming Models of Two-tier Health Systems`